AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 ..
 Note::
     KVM Hypervisor does not support configuration of RX/TX queue size during runtime.
 RX/TX queue size should be configured during Edge VM bootup.

 2e.
-Verifying Edge in Controller
+Verifying the Edge in Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To verify the Edge Gateway is up, wait for 5 minutes after you have attached the ZTP **.iso** file then do the following: